This Spicy Thai Basil Tofu is one of my go-to meals when I need an easy dinner for my family. The recipe is quick, delicious, vegan, and flavorful.

 - Turn off the heat and serve warm.

 - Vegan ‘fish’ sauce – store-bought or use this Easy 5-minute Vegan ‘Fish’ Sauce.
-If using store-bought, taste test as you go as some brands’ sodium level is higher than others.
+If using store-bought, taste test as you go as some brands’ sodium level is higher than others. [added notes 1/27/22] If you are unsure about the saltiness of the sauce you have mixed, please add half the sauce before and taste test as you are making the dish.

 - Dark soy sauce in this recipe is for color which I used the thick version, please see video for the texture.